Shanks0465/Flutter-Sample-Porfolio/README.md

 After cloning this project, before proceeding further, Check all dependencies and libraries required.
 Install the compatible version of [Unity](https://unity.com/) and [Vuforia AR](https://developer.vuforia.com/downloads/sdk).

+Download the Additional Packages from the Releases Page for the Linear Regression and Graph Components.

 ## License

 All source code is made available under a MIT license.
 You can freely